 This chapter will conclude and give an overview of the study.

-Conclusion
+Summary

+Summarise in terme van die problem ook.

 This project proposal serves as an introduction to the research of the paper.
 The objectives have been defined as well as what approach will be taken.

 The aim of the study will be to develop a web application to improve communication in the industry.
 This web application should be flexible because every company uses different applications and if the expectations are not met then the application is of no use.